Estonia and Germany

 The interest towards investing in Estonia has grown after Estonia’s accession to the European Union.
 As of 31 December 2012 German direct investments in Estonia totalled 297.6 million EUR.
 Most of the investments have gone into the sectors of financial and insurance activity, real estate, and wholesale and retail trade.
 Within As of 31 December 2012 Estonian investments made in Germany totalled 25.8 million EUR.
 Germany ranks in 8th place among countries investing in Estonia with 2.1% of all investments.

 The positive development of economic relations has been helped along by economic representations in both Estonia and Germany.
 Enterprise Estonia has a representation in Hamburg, whose task is to intermediate contacts between Estonian entrepreneurs, German entrepreneurs, and economic organisations.
 Baltic-German Chamber of Commerce belongs to the world-wide network of German Chambers of Commerce and advises German and Estonian companies in operating in Estonia and in Germany.
 The Chamber of Commerce brings each year several German companies to visits in Estonia.
-The Chamber of Commerce represents also the most important German fairs (Hannover, Berlin, Munich) in Estonia.
+The Chamber of Commerce represents also the most important German fairs (Hannover, Berlin, Munich, Stuttgart) in Estonia.

 Over the years Germany has become one of Estonia’s main partners for tourism especially after Estonia joined the Schengen zone.
 Estonia is an appealing destination for Germans for both short and long trips (in 2011 there were 103.6 thousand German tourists, about 6% of all tourists visiting Estonia – an increase of 23%).